Connect with others who understand.

 Surgery

 If chemotherapy successfully shrinks the cancer, a person with IBC may have surgery.
-Doctors usually recommend a mastectomy, in which all of the breast tissue is removed.
+Doctors usually recommend a mastectomy, in which all the breast tissue is removed.
 The surgeon may also perform an axillary dissection to take out nearby lymph nodes.
-After surgery, a person with IBC may have radiation treatments, or they go through additional rounds of chemotherapy, targeted therapy, or hormone therapy.
+After surgery, a person with IBC may have radiation treatments or go through additional rounds of chemotherapy, targeted therapy, or hormone therapy.

 Radiation Therapy

 During radiation therapy, high-energy particles or beams are delivered to the breast and surrounding area.
-Most people with IBC receive radiation therapy because it is difficult to remove all of the cancer cells during surgery.
-A person will usually undergo radiation therapy five days per week for five to six weeks.
+Most people with IBC receive radiation therapy because it’s difficult to remove all the cancer cells during surgery.
+A person will usually undergo radiation therapy five days a week for five to six weeks.

 Clinical Trials

 Many experts recommend that people with IBC look into clinical trials.
-During these studies, researchers will test new drugs, doses, or treatment protocols.
+During these studies, researchers test new drugs, doses, or treatment protocols (details of therapy).
 Clinical trials may give people with IBC a chance to receive potentially more active treatments and help others with breast cancer.

 What Is the Prognosis for IBC?

-Inflammatory breast cancer often leads to a poor prognosis (outlook).
-To learn more about your individual prognosis, talk to your doctor, who is familiar with your overall health and your personal health history.
+Inflammatory breast cancer often leads to a poor prognosis.
+To learn more about your individual outlook, talk to your doctor, who is familiar with your overall health and your personal health history.

-When estimating prognosis, doctors use studies consisting of large groups of people who were all diagnosed with IBC.
+When estimating prognosis, doctors use studies of large groups of people diagnosed with IBC.
 Researchers may measure prognosis in several ways.
 One possibility is the five-year relative survival rate.
 This number tells you how many people with IBC are likely to survive for five years, compared to those without IBC.
-Among all stages of IBC, women with this cancer are 41 percent as likely to live for five years or more than are women without IBC.
+In the United States, people with this cancer are 40 percent as likely to live for five years or more than are people without IBC, according to the American Cancer Society.

-A person’s prognosis depends on what stage of cancer they have.
-The five-year relative survival rate is 56 percent for women with stage 3 IBC and 19 percent for women with stage 4 IBC.
+A person’s prognosis depends on the stage of their cancer.
+The five-year relative survival rate is 54 percent for people with stage 3 IBC and 19 percent for people with stage 4 IBC.

 Prognostic Factors

-Certain characteristics can raise or lower a person’s chances of having a good prognosis.
+Certain characteristics can raise or lower a person’s chances of having a good outlook.
 These are called prognostic factors.

-Other factors that can affect prognosis include a person’s age, whether they have other health conditions, tumor grade (how abnormal cancer cells look and how fast they grow), and the treatments a person receives.
+Other factors that can affect prognosis include a person’s age, other health conditions, tumor grade (how abnormal cancer cells look and how fast they grow), and treatments received.

 Talk With Others Who Understand

 Are you living with inflammatory breast cancer?
-Share your experiences in the comments below, or start a conversation by posting on MyBCTeam.
+Did you develop a red spot that looked like a bugbite on your breast?
+What other symptoms have you experienced?
+Share your thoughts in the comments below, or start a conversation by posting on MyBCTeam.

 Mark Levin, M.D. is a hematology and oncology specialist with over 37 years of experience in internal medicine.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.